 Fang, Gabon; wood, brass.
 Size: 11″ h, 6″ w, 5.25″ d.

 In Gabon and other African subculture, reliquary figures are important.
 The spiritual connection between the living and the dead takes physical form through reliquary (receptacle for keeping or displaying sacred relics) that represent revered ancestors.
-According to experts on Fang art, reliquary heads, compared to full length guardian figures, are indisputably rare.
+According to experts Tessman and others, on Fang art, reliquary heads, compared to full length guardian figures, are indisputably rare.
 The heads are generally only sculpted in the southern Fang area, and belong to the ethnic group, the Betsi, known to have the “ekuma” coiffure.
 The coiffure, with its bundle of hair falling stylistically in the back of the head, top with a braided arrangement on top, are found in works of this group.
 Betsi reliquary heads are reputed to be extremely rare.
-According to source from Google, possibly only five with that particular coiffure are found, with one found shown at the Metropolitan Museum of Art, African Section.
+According to source from Google, possibly only five with that particular coiffure are found, with one shown at the Metropolitan Museum of Art, African Section.
 One is supposed to have been auctioned off somewhere for over $460,000!

 The reliquary head here features adornment of brass, a material that signifies wealth and prestige because it is regarded as a semi-precious metal, and because of its tie to long-distance trade.
 The shiny metal is also associated with day-light and may have been applied to the head to strengthen its defense against intruders of the night when the forces of evil are thought to be strongest.
 The shiny eyes convey spiritual power and add drama when the figure was used in rituals.